What is 10k miles?

 No food or drink 20 min after waking up – 30 g carbs (sports drink) 1 hour before the event – 60 g carbs (sports drink)

-When you run a 10k, your fluid and carbohydrate intake is very important.
-Without either one of those two elements, your performance will be significantly reduced.
+When you run a 10k, your fluid and carbohydrate intake is essential.
+Your performance will be significantly reduced without either of those two elements.

-Before the start of the race you should drink 20-30 ml/kg (0.84 oz/lb) of carbohydrates per hour via sports drink to optimize your performance.
+Before starting the race, you should drink 20-30 ml/kg (0.84 oz/lb) of carbohydrates per hour via sports drink to optimize your performance.

 During the race, you should drink between 30 and 60 grams (1-2 oz) of carbohydrates per hour via sports drinks or energy gels.

-If possible take in fluid at every aid station and immediately after completing each 4 kilometers lap.
+Take fluid at every aid station immediately after completing each 4 kilometers lap.

-Within the first 30 minutes after finishing your event, you want to recover as quickly as possible. thus, you should eat a carbohydrate-rich meal or have some chocolate milk to replenish your glycogen stores and help with muscle damage recovery.
+Within the first 30 minutes after finishing your event, you want to recover as quickly as possible.
+Thus, you can eat a carbohydrate-rich meal or have some chocolate milk to replenish your glycogen stores and help with muscle damage recovery.

 Tips for running a faster 10k race –

-Do not sprint the first half of the race and gradually increase your speed during the second half.
+Do not sprint the first half of the race, and gradually increase your speed during the second half.
 If there is a downhill during your race, use it to improve your time by ~5%.
-If there is an uphill section during the race, try to relax during it and use your energy on the downhill or flat sections.
+If there is an uphill section during the race, try to relax and use your energy on the downhill or flat areas.

-When you are planning your 10k race strategy, make sure that you know how much water is available along the course so that you can drink enough fluids.
+When planning your 10k race strategy, make sure you know how much water is available along the course so that you can drink enough fluids.

-If possible run on soft surfaces such as grass whenever possible to reduce impact on your feet and lower body.
+Run on soft surfaces such as grass whenever possible to reduce the impact on your feet and lower body.

-If you have at least 1 year of running experience, you should aim for a 10k time of around 40-50 minutes.
-If your goal is to run a sub 40 minute 10k race, then be prepared to work hard and invest a lot of time in the preparation process because it will take several months for you to get in shape.
+If you have at least one year of running experience, you should aim for a 10k time of around 40-50 minutes.
+If your goal is to run a sub-40-minute 10k race, then be prepared to work hard and invest much time in the preparation process because it will take several months to get in shape.

-If you want to run a 10k race under 40 minutes, here is your workout schedule:
+If you want to run a 10k race in under 40 minutes, here is your workout schedule:

-3-4 times per week – speed running sessions such as short sprints and < mile repetitions with walking or active recovery breaks in between reps. on days when you don’t do the speed work, do easy aerobic runs that are longer in distance.
+3-4 times per week – speed running sessions such as short sprints and < mile repetitions with walking or active recovery breaks between reps.
+On days when you don’t do the speed work, do easy aerobic runs longer in the distance.

-3 hours for speed sessions 3-4 times a week 2.5-3 hours for easy aerobic running 3 times a week 1-2 hours for long runs every Saturday
+3 hours for speed sessions 3-4 times a week, 2.5-3 hours for easy aerobic running three times a week, 1-2 hours for long runs every Saturday

 every Sunday – easy aerobic running.

-If you are unable to run at least 6 days per week for this 10k training schedule, then it will take longer to get in shape. if that’s the case, then gradually increase the number of days that you run until you can run 6 times a week.
+It will take longer to get in shape if you cannot run at least six days per week for this 10k training schedule.
+If that’s the case, gradually increase the number of days you run until you can run six times a week.

-If you can’t run at least 6 times a week, here is an alternative schedule that you could consider:
+If you can’t run at least six times a week, here is an alternative schedule that you could consider:

-3-4 days per week – speed running sessions such as short sprints and < mile repetitions with walking or active recovery breaks in between reps. on days when you don’t do the speed work, do easy aerobic runs that are longer in distance.
+3-4 days per week – speed running sessions such as short sprints and < mile repetitions with walking or active recovery breaks between reps.
+On days when you don’t do the speed work, do easy aerobic runs longer in the distance.

-3-5 hours for speed sessions 3-4 times a week 1.5-2 hours for easy aerobic running 2 times a week 2-3 hours for long runs every Sunday
+3-5 hours for speed sessions 3-4 times a week 1.5-2 hours for easy aerobic running two times a week 2-3 hours for long runs every Sunday

-If you can only run 3 times a week, here is another 10k training schedule that would be better suited to your capabilities:
+If you can only run three times a week, here is another 10k training schedule that would be better suited to your capabilities:

-It consists of easy aerobic running and speed sessions. however, the Saturday long runs are not included because it is difficult to fit them in if you can only train once or twice per week.
+It consists of easy aerobic running and speed sessions.
+However, the Saturday long runs are not included because it is difficult to fit them in if you can only train once or twice weekly.

-every Tuesday – speed running session, such as short sprints and < mile repetitions with walking or active recovery breaks in between reps. on days when you don’t do the speed work, do an easy aerobic run that is longer in distance.
+Every Tuesday – speed running session, such as short sprints and < mile repetitions with walking or active recovery breaks between reps.
+On days when you don’t do the speed work, do an easy aerobic run longer in the distance.

-every Thursday – speed session, such as short sprints and < mile repetitions with walking or active recovery breaks in between reps. on days when you don’t do the speed work, do an easy aerobic run that is longer in distance.
+Every Thursday – speed sessions, such as short sprints and < mile repetitions with walking or active recovery breaks in between reps.
+On days when you don’t do the speed work, do an easy aerobic run longer in the distance.

-every Friday – easy aerobic running that is longer in distance.
+Every Friday – easy aerobic running that is longer in the distance.

-1-2 hours for speed sessions 2-3 times a week 2-3 hours easy aerobic running 3 times a week 1-2 hours for long runs every Saturday.
+1-2 hours for speed sessions 2-3 times a week 2-3 hours easy aerobic running three times a week 1-2 hours for long runs every Saturday.

-Hitting the finish line in 60 minutes or more will be an awesome achievement.
+Hitting the finish line in 60 minutes or more will be remarkable.

 10k near me